wp-plugins/envira-gallery-lite/readme.txt

 == Notes ==

 Envira Gallery is absolutely, positively the <a href="http://enviragallery.com/?utm_source=orgrepo&utm_medium=link&utm_campaign=WordPress" rel="friend" title="Click here to purchase the best responsive WordPress gallery plugin now!">best responsive WordPress gallery plugin</a> on the market.
-It is fast, flexible and allows you to create insanely powerful responsive WordPress galleries with half of the effort.
+It is fast, flexible and allows you to create insanely powerful <a href="http://enviragallery.com/?utm_source=orgrepo&utm_medium=link&utm_campaign=WordPress" rel="friend" title="Click here to purchase the best responsive WordPress gallery plugin now!">responsive WordPress galleries</a> with half of the effort.
 Envira Gallery gets out of your way so you can showcase your content in beautiful and powerful ways.

 == Changelog ==